-The first useful feature is the ability to search for sales comparisons in a targeted area.
-You can type in an address and other qualifying criteria such as price, square footage, date of sale and number of rooms and it will provide you with a list of comps for that area.
+Consider the ability to search for sales comparisons in a targeted area: You can type in an address or other qualifying criteria (such as price, square footage, date of sale, and/or the number of rooms) and LoopNet will provide you with a list of comps for that area.
 This can help give you an idea of the potential value of an investment property.

 Another useful feature is the ability to search property records in a targeted area.
-You can search by type of investment property, owner information, tenant information or even tax information.
-You can also isolate your findings to only show pre-foreclosure listings or REO/bank owned properties, which are great finds for property investors because they can be bought at substantial discounts.
+You can search by type of investment property, owner information, tenant information, or tax information.
+You can also isolate your findings to show only pre-foreclosure listings or REO/bank-owned properties, which are great finds for property investors because they can be bought at substantial discounts.

-Another valuable feature is the local info section.
-This gives local real estate market trends for a great number of cities throughout the country.
+You can also query the local info section.
+This feature gives local real estate market trends for a number of cities throughout the country.

 As the name suggests, Auction.com is a website that focuses on housing auctions.
-They auction all types of real estate including foreclosures, REO’s, short sales, notes, commercial real estate, luxury real estate, new construction, and land.
-These auctions take place online, locally on-site or in courthouses as well as in live mega-auctions in meeting halls.
+They auction all types of real estate including foreclosures, REOs, short sales, commercial real estate, luxury real estate, new construction, and land.
+These auctions take place online, in courthouses, or at live mega-auctions.

-You can easily browse the auctions by area or by type of property you are interested in.
-When you have entered your search criteria, Auction.com will bring you a list of results, as well as the opening bids on each property and the type of auction the property is involved in.
+You can easily browse the auctions by area or by the type of property you're interested in.
+When you've entered your search criteria, Auction.com will bring you a list of results, as well as the opening bids on each property and the type of auction the property is involved in.

-The site also has an auction calendar which lists all upcoming auctions along with the number of assets to be sold, the type of asset (i.e. bank owned, foreclosure, land) and the type of auction (i.e. online, ballroom).
-There are also handy ‘how to’ guides which teach you the proper steps to take to begin bidding on these types of auctions.
-The first step in the process is creating a free account with Auction.com.
+The site has an auction calendar that lists all upcoming auctions along with the number of assets to be sold, the type of asset (bank owned, foreclosure, land, etc), and the type of auction (online or in-person).
+There are also how-to guides that detail the proper steps to begin bidding at auctions.
+The first step in the process is creating a free account.

-Craigslist is a relatively simplistic way to find properties.
-You go to the area of the country you are interested in finding property, then to the real estate for sale section to see if there is anything of interest to you.
-You can type in search words such as ‘foreclosure’ or ‘short sale’ to try and narrow your search and you can also type in a minimum and maximum price to search for.
-You can find some great for sale by owner deals this way or distressed properties that have been listed with Realtors.
+Craigslist is a relatively simple way to find properties.
+You go to the area of the country you're interested in finding a property, then to the "real estate for sale" section to see if there is anything of interest to you.
+You can type in search words such as "foreclosure" or "short sale" to try and narrow your search, and you can also type in a minimum and maximum price range.
+You can find some great for-sale-by-owner deals this way as well as distressed properties that have been listed with realtors.

-Realtor.com is the official site of the National Association of Realtors®.
+Realtor.com is the official site of the National Association of Realtors.
 You can search through millions of listings, compiled from over 800 MLS databases throughout the country.
-You are also given the option to search exclusively for foreclosures.
+You're also given the option to search exclusively for foreclosures.

 Another nice feature of Realtor.com is the home value tool.
-It allows you to type in a street address or zip code and it will return an assessed value of homes in the area.
-The catch is, you do have to supply an email address and phone number to receive the report.
+It allows you to type in a street address or zip code, whereupon it will return an assessed value of homes in the area.
+You must supply an email address and phone number to receive the report.

-You can also sign up for something called SearchAssist by Realtor.com.
-This service provides up to date listings based on your search criteria delivered to your inbox as they hit the market.
-Realtor.com also offers finance tools, real estate news and statistics, and real estate tips and guides.
+You can also sign up for "SearchAssist" by Realtor.com.
+This service provides up-to-date listings based upon your search criteria, the results of which are then delivered to your inbox as they hit the market.
+Realtor.com offers finance tools, related news, and real estate statistics, tips, and guides.

-Trulia.com is a very user-friendly website.
-To find property, you type in your search criteria.
-You can do as simple or as in-depth a search as you wish.
-You can simply enter a location of the country for a basic search or you can type in factors such as type of property, price, and foreclosure status to do a more specific search.
+Trulia.com is a user-friendly website.
+You can enter a location of the country for a basic search, or type in variables such as the type of property you're interested in, your price, and foreclosure status to do a more specific search.

-Trulia also has some interesting features.
-You can see the school statistics, crime statistics, comparable properties and median home values for a specific area.
+You can see the school statistics, crime statistics, comparable properties, and median home values for any specific area you search.
 Trulia also offers real estate advice and market trends.